 Toronto General Hospital 2 or 3 times to complete your evaluation.
-Based on your age and your medical history, you may have all or some of these tests:
+Based on your age and your medical hsitory, you may have all or some of these tests:

-You will also meet with a transplant assessment coordinator, social worker, donor doctor, donor surgeon and anesthetist.
+You will also meet with a transplant assessment coordinator, social worker, donor doctor, donor surgeon and anesthesist.
 You may also need to be seen by a psychiatrist.
 Depending on your results, you may have to meet other healthcare professionals and go through other tests.

 If you know your recipient, we encourage you to talk to them about your status.
-Communication between each other will reduce uncertainty during the evaluation.
+Regular communication will reduce uncertainty during the evaluation.
 If you wish to remain anonymous to the recipient, please indicate this to the Living Donor Kidney Program at the beginning of the assessment.